bollo35/verbose-intro-to-git/git-part001.md

 Notice that the commits are displayed in reverse order.

 This command line output isn't very fun to wade through.
-If you're using git-bash on windows, you may prefer to use `git-gui` which will give you a useful though visually unappealing view of the history.
+If you're using git-bash on windows, you may prefer to use `gitk` which will give you a useful though visually unappealing view of the history.

 Ok, I think that's enough for you and for me.
 See ya next time!